0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 ## Reasons

-The original [Cells 1.0](iterations/cells-1.0.md) described [Primary Cell API](iterations/cells-1.0.md#primary-cell), this changes this decision to implement Global Service for the following reasons:
+The original [Cells 1.0](iterations/cells-1.0.md) described [Primary Cell API](iterations/cells-1.0.md#primary-cell), this changes this decision to implement Topology Service for the following reasons:

 1. Provide stable and well described set of cluster-wide services that can be used by various services (HTTP Routing Service, SSH Routing Service, each Cell).